Biology 2060 - Anatomy and Physiology II » Summer 2021 » Lecture Exam 4

 Podocytes are cells with foot-like processes called pedicels.
 Podocytes are found in the

-B. basement membrane of the glomerulus.
+A. basement membrane of the glomerulus.

 C. visceral layer of the glomerular capsule.

-D. endothelium of the glomerulus.
+D. periphery of the distal convoluted tubule.

 Question #14